WarnerJaworsk/real-estate-main/README.md

    streamlit run app.py
    ```

-#### Thank you for using the Credit Eligibility Application!
+#### Thank you for using the Real Estate Price Prediction Application!
 Feel free to share your feedback.